th2-net/remotehand/Readme.txt

 Optionally waits <wait> seconds for element specified by <matcher> and clicks on it.
 Element is found using <locator>.

+#action,#wait,#locator,#matcher,#checked
+SetCheckbox,5,locator,matcher,true

+Instead of Click this action checks state of the checkbox before clicking.
+If #checked = true and checkbox is checked action will not click to element.
+You can clear checkbox using #checked = false (n, no, f, 0, -).
+Default value is true (y, yes, t, 1, +).

 #action,#wait,#locator,#matcher,#text,#wait2,#locator2,#matcher2,#text2
 SendKeys,5,locator,matcher,text,5,locator2,matcher2,text2